Geography of New Zealand • Maps • Interesting Facts • Flag

 Dominant Language: English, Maori

-Dominant Religion: Christian
+Dominant Religion: Christianity

 Political System: Parliamentary system and constitutional monarchy